What is Live Streaming and How Does Live Video Streaming Work?

 • HTML5 Video Player

-How Does Live Streaming Work?
+How Does Live Streaming Technology Work?

 how does live streaming work?

-Live streaming is an important tool for business, remote learning, and remote event attendance.
+Live streaming is an important tool for business, remote learning, and remote event attendance

 Online content delivery uses streaming protocols that dictate how the whole process happens.
 Basically, the streaming session starts with a video or audio input device capturing data.
 This is then compressed, encoded, segmented, and sent to a CDN for distribution.